-Kenan Thompson Addresses Rumors Of ‘SNL’ Departure Ahead Of NBC Comedy Series Debut
+Kenan Thompson Addresses Rumors Of 'SNL' Departure Ahead Of NBC Comedy Series Debut

 Kenan married model Christina Evangeline on November 11, 2011.
 Together, they have two daughters, Georgia, born June 20, 2014, and Gianna, born August 2, 2018.

-He said in the interview that he knew he had to begin to build a bridge for life after the show.
+He said in the interview he knew he had to begin to build a bridge for life after the show.

 He revealed that Saturday Night Live producer Lorne Michaels, whom Kenan considers a good friend, had advised him from early in his tenure.
 He told him to not leave the show unless he gets a firm hold on his next branch.
-This came after a meeting with the producer of Superstore, Jackie Clarke who had an idea that was similar to Kenan’s about a pilot of a family moving on after the death of a parent.
+This came after a meeting with the producer of Superstore, Jackie Clarke, who had an idea that was similar to Kenan's about a pilot of a family moving on after the death of a parent.

-However, he revealed that Lorne is not pushing him to make a choice between either project.
-In fact, is an executive producer on Kenan which also stars SNL star Chris Redd, Don Johnson, Dani, and Dannah Lane, Taylor Louderman, and Fortune Feimster.
+However, he revealed Lorne is not pushing him to make a choice between either project.
+In fact, Lorne is an executive producer on Kenan, which also stars SNL star Chris Redd, Don Johnson, Dani and Dannah Lane, Taylor Louderman, and Fortune Feimster.

 He and Chris have commuted back and forth from California to New York to balance filming both Kenan and SNL.

-Lorne told Variety that he feels there is nothing Kenan can’t do, He called him “one of the greatest of all time.
-Kenan may be a genius.”
+Lorne told Variety he feels there is nothing Kenan can't do.
+He called him "one of the greatest of all time," saying the comedian "may be a genius."

 Kenan was set to debut in 2020, reported Deadline in a story published in January of last year.
 However, the network wanted to give the actor what he needed to craft the series and manage his workload as a cast member on both SNL and Bring the Funny.

-The series centers on the way the character attempted to reclaim his life after his wife’s death.
-He reluctantly accepts help from his father-in-law, Rick, who was on the road as a sax player throughout most of his daughter’s younger years and now attempts to make up that missed time with his granddaughters.
+The series centers on the titular character attempting to reclaim his life after his wife's death.
+He reluctantly accepts help from his father-in-law, Rick, who was on the road as a sax player throughout most of his daughter's younger years and is now attempting to make up that missed time.